-Based within the University of Glasgow’s School of Law* the Glasgow Centre for International Law and Security is a centre of excellence for research and training in the field of international law and security.
-Building on the success of our International Law, Conflict and Security Research Group, the Glasgow Centre for International Law and Security is inaugurated by founding directors Professors Robin Geiß and Christian J. Tams.
+Based within the University of Glasgow’s School of Law, the Glasgow Centre for International Law and Security (GCILS) is a centre of excellence for research and training in the field of international law and security.